PeterHickman/Nginx-Log-Tools/README.md

 		| 94.125.56.56    |    30137 |  30137 |      0 |      0 |      0 |
 		| 94.14.154.19    |        6 |      6 |      0 |      0 |      0 |

+## Output format

+By default the output is formatted as a nicely formatted text suitable from monospaced printing.
+If you use the `--csv` flag on the command line then the output will be formatted as csv data suitable for spreadsheets and other such tools

 ## Other tools

 Other than the marvellous `ngxtop` (to be found at `https://github.com/lebinh/ngxtop.git`) which you should be using